 The Dash Diet (Dash stands for “Dietary Approaches to Stop Hypertension”)

-The common factor in these nutrition plans is that despite their differences, they all call for eating a lot of vegetables and fruits, cutting out processed foods and eating whole foods exclusively over processed foods.
+The common factor in these nutrition plans is that despite their differences, they all call for eating a lot of vegetables and fruits, cutting out processed foods and eating whole foods exclusively.
 Click on a link above and read the comments section for the books.
 The most extraordinary comments are in Minding My Mitochondria.
 People write about healing everything from MS to Chronic Fatigue Syndrome.

 With the issue of malnutrition, it could be that the agent that causes a disease in the first place is able to get a foothold in a body due to the body’s lack of resistance from not having the resources available to fight off disease.
 If the body does not have all that is necessary to create the mechanisms to fend off problems, the system will be overwhelmed and disease will be able to take over.
 In other cases, the disease is caused solely by not having the nutrients necessary for proper functioning in the body, so certain processes shut down or do not work properly.
 Sometimes people are diagnosed with multiple diseases, which could be due to the system simply not having the resources available to build resistance or various systems not being able to function properly due to not having the supplies needed to perform their normal functions, therefore multiple illnesses can take hold.
 In other words, the same root can be the cause of any number of physical breakdowns in the body; lack of nutrients to enable the body to fend off trouble or lack of nutrients making some processes impossible to complete.
 A general breakdown will normally be improved by proper nutrition, but if there is an underlying infection that has taken a stronghold, it may take additional measures to resolve the infection.
 It is always good to feed the body nutritious foods to keep it running in peak condition.
 Proper nutrition will work in tandem with other actions to eradicate a whole range of illnesses.